yashkc2025/agri-retail-data-strategies/README.md

 ## Acknowledgements

 Special thanks to Laxmi Khad Bhandar for providing the necessary resources that enabled the completion of this project.

----

-**Note**: This repository contains an academic project completed for course fulfillment in the BS Degree Program offered by IIT Madras.
-The institution does not endorse any claims or comments made in this project.